2mer/semanticscopes/README.md

 motivation:
-have visual anchors for areas of code, to improve organization and block based workflow, blocks can be collapsed (NYI), jumped to, or even switched around (NYI)
+have visual anchors for areas of code, to improve organization and block based workflow, blocks can be folded, jumped to (NYI), or even switched around (NYI)

 ## Features